Okadaic acid: Mechanism of action

-Okadaic acid (OA) and its relatives are known to strongly inhibit protein phosphatases, specifically serine/threonine phosphatases.
+Okadaic acid (OA) and its relatives strongly inhibit protein phosphatases, specifically serine/threonine phosphatases.
 Furthermore, of the four such phosphatases, okadaic acid and its relatives specifically target protein phosphatase 1 (PP1) and protein phosphatase 2A (PP2A), at the exclusion of the other two, with dissociation constants for the two proteins of 150 nM and 30 pM respectively.
 Because of this, this class of molecules has been used to study the action of these phosphatases in cells.
 Once OA binds to the phosphatase protein(s), it results in hyperphosphorylation of specific proteins within the afflicted cell, which in turn reduces control over sodium secretion and solute permeability of the cell.
 Affinity between okadaic acid and its derivatives and PP2A has been tested, and it was shown that the only derivative with a lower dissociation constant, and therefore higher affinity, was DTX1, which has been shown to be 1.6 times stronger.
 Furthermore, for the purpose of determining the toxicity of mixtures of different okadaic acid derivatives, inhibitory equivalency factors for the relatives of okadaic acid have been studied.
 In wild type PP2A, the inhibitory equivalency relative to okadaic acid were 0.9 for DTX-1 and 0.6 for DTX-2.